zyc945/AppVisibilityDetector/README.md

 ## how to use

-AppVisibilityDetector implement in one java file, just download [AppVisibilityDetector.java](https://github.com/zyc945/AppVisibilityDetector/blob/master/AppVisibilityDetectorLlib/src/main/java/com/zyc945/detector/AppVisibilityDetector.java) and add to you project, enjoy it.
+AppVisibilityDetector implement in one java file, download [AppVisibilityDetector.java](https://github.com/zyc945/AppVisibilityDetector/blob/master/AppVisibilityDetectorLlib/src/main/java/com/zyc945/detector/AppVisibilityDetector.java) and add to you project may be the easiest way to use.
+I'll build a aar for gradle used later.

 used examples:

 > ```
->     AppVisibilityDetector.init(MyApp.this, new AppVisibleCallback() {
+>     AppVisibilityDetector.init(MyApp.this, new AppVisibilityCallback() {
 >         @Override
 >         public void onAppGotoForeground() {
 >             //app is from background to foreground